 (Entries that do not comply with these requirements and entries from stations using a special event or commemorative call sign will be treated as check logs and will not be eligible for any IRTS awards)

 Unless otherwise stated in the rules of a particular contest, a contest station may submit an entry for only one section of a contest.

 Submitted logs must be clearly written or printed, or sent by email as text files in a columnar format, with all the data for each individual QSO on one line (only);

 files that can readily be converted to this format (e.g. Excel files) are also accepted.

-Logs containing more than 100 QSOs must be in Cabrillo format and submitted by email,
+Logs containing more than 100 QSOs must be in Cabrillo format (VHF/UHF logs may, alternatively, be in REG1TEST.EDI format) and submitted by email,

 unless otherwise agreed in advance by the Contest Manager.

 Logs should show for each QSO the call sign of the station worked (with ‘/P’ or ‘/M’ if appropriate), date, time (UTC),